Autodesk/arnold-usd/docs/building.md

 ### Dependencies Configuration:
 - `ARNOLD_LOCATION`: Path to the Arnold SDK.
-- `USD_LOCATION`: Path to the USD Installation Root or DCC root containing USD (Houdini, Maya).
+- `USD_LOCATION`: Path to the USD installation Root.
+- `MAYAUSD_LOCATION`: Path to the MayaUSD installation Root.
+- `MAYA_LOCATION`: Path to the Maya installation Root.
+- `HOUDINI_LOCATION`: Path to the Houdini installation Root.
 - `USD_INCLUDE_DIR`: Path to the USD Headers, optional.
 Use if not using a standard USD installation layout.
 - `USD_LIBRARY_DIR`: Path to the USD Libraries, optional.
 Use if not using a standard USD installation layout.
 - `USD_BINARY_DIR`: Path to the USD Executables, optional.
 Use if not using a standard USD installation layout.